-OF ALL PARANORMAL PHENOMENA, the existence of "little people" – whether they be fairies, elves or leprechauns – is among beliefs that receive little serious attention.
+OF ALL PARANORMAL PHENOMENA, the existence of "little people" – whether they be fairies, elves, or leprechauns – is among beliefs that receive little serious attention, even among paranormal researchers.
 These myths are ancient and reside deep within the folklore of many cultures.
 But no one today really believes in these tiny, magical beings...

 ...
 Or do they?